HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 )
 }}

 When analyzed in 2019 HTTP/2 had little adoption, averaging around 0.5%.
 The following year in 2020, there was an increase to 0.85% adoption across desktop and 1.06% adoption on mobile.
 This year in 2021 numbers have slightly increased at 1.03% on desktop, and 1.25% on mobile.
 Relatively, mobile has seen a significant increase year on year, however at 1.25% overall adoption of HTTP/2 it is still negligible.
-At a page level this sits at 64k and 93k for desktop and mobile respectively.
+At the page level, this sits at 64k and 93k requests for desktop and mobile respectively.

 {{ figure_markup(
   image="preload-link-nopush-header-usage.png",
-  caption="HTTP preload link headers with nopush.", description="Bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1245853&format=interactive", sheets_gid="1461224598",
+  caption="HTTP preload link headers with nopush.", description="Bar chart showing HTTP preload link headers with nopush.
+13.4% mobile and 12.5% on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1245853&format=interactive", sheets_gid="1461224598", sql_file="count_of_preload_http_headers_with_nopush_attribute_set.sql"
-  sql_file="count_of_preload_http_headers_with_nopush_attribute_set.sql"